pudkrong/asset-tracker-lwm2m-js/README.md

 - `band` from `roam`.
 Until find the origin, default value is `3`
 - `eest` from `roam`.
 Until find the origin, default value is `5`

+> FIXME: remove reference to personal repository and inline documentation in
+> this repo.

 more info:
 [data transicion](https://github.com/MLopezJ/nRF-Asset-Tracker-through-Coiote-flow#data-transicion)

 ### Default LwM2M version

 The default LwM2M version used by this converter is `1.1`.

+> FIXME: remove reference to personal repository and inline documentation in
+> this repo.

 [Timestamp Hierarchy](#timestamp-hierarchy) is implemented to catch error related to missing timestamp resources in version `1.0`.